ScottKwang/CodeWithFriends-Spring2020/projects/impure/README.md

 I'm quite happy with what I did in a month.
 I wouldn't change it.
 But if I had more time I would look into using a parser other than ANTLR.
 ANTLR is just terrible.
 It has like no debugging output and it just gets so confused by the weirdest things.
 The best thing I could find for it is this IntelliJ ANTLR plugin although the plugin apparently caused IntelliJ to crash occasionally when it was open.

-And it was buggy too.
+And ANTLR is buggy too.
 Every time something went wrong I had to check if it was actually ANTLR causing problems because it got confused between an assignment and a print again.
 Plus all the tutorials for it are complete garbage.
 I think a better way of parsing would be to write my own Parser.
 I know how it works now.
 First you transform the string to tokens and then you transform the tokens into a syntax tree.
 Simple.
 I bet I could write one that was way better than ANTLR.
 And more flexible too.
 And I could have tokens like + - / * without needing to have white space between them like ANTLR.

 Also I don't really like the JVM.
 Yeah, it's easier, but you can tell the JVM was designed for Java.
 It was not designed for custom languages and definitely not one with Python-style syntax.